-Land, building, building improvements, and office furniture and equipment are recorded at cost or if donated, at estimated fair value at date of acquisition.
+Land, building, building improvements, and furniture and equipment are recorded at cost or if donated, at estimated fair value at date of acquisition.
 Improvements are capitalized, while expenditures for maintenance and repairs are expensed.
 The assets are depreciated over their estimated service lives.
 The estimated service lives of the assets for depreciation purposes may be different than their actual economic useful lives.
-Depreciation expense for the years ended June 30, 2017 and 2016 was \$82,126 and \$23,036, respectively.
+Depreciation expense for the years ended June 30, 2018 and 2017 was \$175,821 and \$82,126, respectively.

-Estimated life Method Building 45 years Straight-line Building improvements 5 - 15 years Straight-line Office furniture and equipment 3 - 7 years Straight-line
+Estimated life Method Building 45 years Straight-line Building improvements 5 - 15 years Straight-line Furniture and equipment 5 - 30 years Straight-line